How You Can Promote and Support Logic Education

 A professor at Stanford University has published a free logic course for high schools.
 It is available online, but it is designed and intended to be taught by an instructor.
 Teachers can prepare to teach logic effectively by attending a 5-day workshop at Stanford, or a traning provided by our institute, which are available on demand at any location or online.
 Please share this article on Logic in Secondary Education with your local education leaders, and contact us about teacher development for teaching logic.

 Host or help plan a high school summer camp

-The Institute hosts the Logic Rules summer camp for high school students in the Seattle area.
-We are also seeking partner organizations to host camps in other areas.
-We provide the curriculum and instructors, and the partner organization provides the students and the venue.
-We also handle registration processing and promotional material.
-We offer paid opportunities for teachers at local schools to serve as assistant co-instructors, which can prepare them to teach logic at their own schools.
+The Institute hosts the Logic Rules summer camp for high school students in the Seattle area, and we partner with other organizations to host camps in other areas.
+We provide the curriculum and instructors, and the partner organizations provide the students and the venue.
+We invite teachers at local schools in each area to serve as paid assistant co-instructors, to prepare them to teach logic at their own schools.
 Contact us to help start a logic camp in your area.